MikailaAkeredolu/MidTermCohort12/README.md

 ![midlab drawio](https://user-images.githubusercontent.com/10773482/195013111-dbd00834-6490-4e77-823a-a24d7370b577.png)

-#### Make sure you Push your code to github and DM repo to me before 2pm else you get a zero
+#### Make sure you Push your code to github and DM repo to me before 2pm else you get a zero.
+You MUST Keep repo private until assessment is over at 2pm

 > Use the UML above to answer the questions below